henrymorenoespitia/henrymorenoespitia/README.md

 I am a backend developer who like help people and bussiness by convey value in their operations desing and code software.

 🔭 Projects.
 - I like to collaborate in social projects in my free time.
-Recently start alongside an interdisciplinary team an project to prevent sexual harassment of women.
+Recently start alongside an interdisciplinary team a project to prevent sexual harassment of women.
 - I enjoy do a technical test about a centralized clinical history software:
   - In the link show desing of project, wich in free times update code, you can comment about it too.
   - https://drive.google.com/drive/folders/1j_naWb5ZCHJ5z8_bVtZ9DEXNaQOfOqPP?usp=sharing